Dental Implants — Westfield, NJ

 Restore Your Smile and Your Self-Confidence!

 For people who have missing teeth, the challenges can be large and varied.
 Of course, what most affects people with tooth loss is just the knowledge of what others see—a gaping hole in your smile.
 This often leads to a compromised sense of self-confidence and self-esteem.
-In addition, tooth loss—even one missing tooth—can cause some degree of malnutrition.
+In addition, tooth loss—even one missing tooth—can cause some degree jaw deterioration.
 Foods such as fresh fruits and vegetables can be difficult to eat without all of your teeth.
 Finally, tooth loss can affect your ability to speak clearly—another factor that can contribute to reduced self-confidence at work, school, or leisure.

 While a bridge or denture can restore some of the function and appearance of your missing teeth, they only rest atop your gums.
 As a result, many patients with these oral prosthetic devices experience deterioration of jawbone tissue that can lead to changes in facial structure that age a person’s appearance.
 In addition, you may miss the permanence and confidence of your old teeth.
 Fortunately, Dr. David Weinman is certified in dental implants and can restore your missing teeth with this comfortable, permanent treatment.
 Please contact our Westfield, NJ practice today to schedule your first appointment with our dedicated team.
 New patients from Springfield, NJ and surrounding areas are always welcomed.